wisdomcookie/eduscape-pa/server/README.md

 ### Development Commands
 At the moment, there are simple commands to insert and read data.
 You can use the `curl` command or your browser to ping your local instance
 - `localhost:8080/insert/all` - Inserts the data.
-This may take a while and only needs to run once to initialize the test data
+This may take a while (5-15 seconds) and only needs to run once to initialize the data
 - `localhost:8080/schools/all` - Gets all schools as JSON
 - `localhost:8080/schools/allNames` - Gets all school names
 - `localhost:8080/districts/all` - Gets all districts as JSON